-If you decided to buy property in Barcelona, then as well as carefully looking for the right property, it is also crucial to do your research when it comes to getting a mortgage in Barcelona.
+If you decide to buy property in Barcelona, as well as carefully looking for the right property, it is also crucial to do your research when it comes to getting a mortgage in Barcelona.
 In this case, the question may come to your mind, do I really need a mortgage broker?

 Disadvantages of using estate agent’s broker

 In fact, a mortgage broker might work for you, but not the one that an estate agent recommends.
 They suggest that you use their brokers for two reasons:

 The first reason why real estate agents help to get a mortgage advisor is to discover your financial situation.
 They want to know how much money you have so they can negotiate the property’s price accordingly.
 Thus, in the context of referring a broker, the agent might ask: